 Patient estimate platforms can also deploy real-time notifications for cost estimates.
 You can use these alerts to notify patients about their out-of-pocket costs immediately, so they can determine whether your service fits their budget.

-Eligibility and Insurance Verification
+Eligibility and insurance verification

 Lastly, patient estimate software can verify patients' insurance eligibility by instantly revealing patients' insurance statuses.
 If a patient is revealed to be self-paying or uninsured, you can immediately use your patient estimation tool to generate and send a GFE on the spot.
 The patient can then decide whether they want to proceed or choose another provider.

-Besides offering powerful functionalities, patient cost estimation software can provide many benefits for your organization, including the ability to increase upfront revenue collected, reduce bad debt, and improve the patient experience.
+Patient cost estimation software can provide many benefits for your organization, including the ability to increase upfront revenue collected, reduce bad debt, and improve the patient experience.
 It can also help you stand out in your local market, comply with the NoSA, and improve staff productivity.

 Increase Upfront Revenue Collected